Tour Details

 Enjoy delicious meals on your Nile cruise, perfect for the whole family!
 Indulge in a mix of local and international dishes made with fresh ingredients by skilled chefs.
 Dine while taking in stunning views of the Nile and its beautiful surroundings.

-Experience unforgettable family moments on a Nile river cruise.
+Experience unforgettable family moments on a Nile River cruise.
 Relax in cozy cabins, enjoy stunning views of ancient temples and local villages, and wake up each day ready for new adventures.

 Begin your family holiday with a yummy breakfast on the cruise ship!
 Start the day with a tasty meal that’s perfect for fueling up.
 Get ready to explore, laugh, and create amazing memories together.

-Discover the Temple of Edfu, one of Egypt's best-preserved ancient monuments.
+Discover the Temple of Edfu, one of Egypt's best preserved ancient monuments.
 Dedicated to Horus, the falcon god, this grand structure was built during the Ptolemaic period over nearly two centuries.
 Construction began in 237 BCE under Ptolemy III Euergetes I and was completed in 57 BCE during the reign of Ptolemy XII Auletes, Cleopatra VII's father.
 The temple is a stunning example of Ptolemaic architecture, featuring intricate carvings, hieroglyphs, and artistic excellence that reflect religious devotion and the Ptolemaic dynasty's legacy.

 After visiting the Temple of Edfu, relax and enjoy a delicious lunch as your cruise heads to Kom Ombo.
 Take in the Nile views and share stories with your family over a great meal.
 It’s the perfect way to unwind and make lasting memories!